 Average rating: 4.3 (very good)

 Average cost: access to the lake can be tricky as most of the water’s edge is owned by luxury hotels, flower farms, and private houses.
 Sanctuary Farm on the south side of the lake offers access to those not staying there for around $5 per person.
 From here you have access to the grounds and can walk among the wildlife.
 You can also access Crescent Island from here but will need to pay an additional entrance fee of around $30 per person.
 Alternatively, you can get a good view of the island from one of the boat rides in case you want to save some pennies.
 Boats can be arranged at most hotels and campsites surrounding the lake.
 Most tend to charge per boat so the more people, the cheaper the trip!

-Best time to visit: wildlife watching is best during the long, cool dry season from July – October as the wildlife congregates near the remaining areas of water and the roads are in good condition
+Best time to visit: wildlife watching is best during the long, cool dry season from July to October as the wildlife congregates near the remaining areas of water and the roads are in good condition.

-Typical activities: 4×4 safari, animal watching, bike riding, bird watching, boat trip, hiking, horse riding
+Typical activities: 4×4 safari, animal watching, bike riding, bird watching, boat trip, hiking, horse riding, rock climbing

 WILDLIFE IN Lake Naivasha